Chia Seeds Market: From Smoothies to Skincare and Beyond

 What is Propelling Chia Demand

-As 2025 winds down, chia isn’t slowing but kind of reinventing its momentum.
+Today, chia isn’t slowing but kind of reinventing its momentum.
 Consumers are chasing real wellness, not marketing slogans, and bigger players are quietly stepping onto the field.
 The energy feels fresh, but not invincible.
 What’s behind the push, and where could the cracks start to show?

 Health & Nutrition